Table of Contents

 All Heroku Postgres databases on your application will be copied from your

-sourceapp to your target app.
-This is done through pg_backups and does not take advantage fork Heroku Postgres forks.
+pg:backups is used to perform this copy, Heroku Postgres forks is not used.
 If you have followers this will result in duplicate copies that are not currently following your leader database.

 DATABASE_URL value was manually set on